Xarelto (Rivaroxaban)(℞) Prescription Required

 - Lapp lactase deficiency

-- medications for HIV/AIDS such as ritonavir [NORVIR] and lopinavir/ritonavir [KALETRA]
+- HIV medications (ritonavir [NORVIR] and lopinavir/ritonavir [KALETRA]

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.